toscm/capman/CONTRIBUTING.md

 - **How to test quickly:** run `capman.ahk`, press `CapsLock + r` to reload after editing, and exercise the bindings you touched.

-If that sounds good, keep reading for setup, repo layout, and contribution expectations.

 ## Environment Setup

 ### Windows (AutoHotkey)